 By choosing to schedule trauma-focused therapy, we can focus on the specific trauma(s) that you have experienced.
 This includes anything from the loss of a loved one to a car accident.
 Whatever trauma you have faced, it matters.
 It should not be minimized by anyone, including you, if it’s bothering you.

 Post-traumatic stress disorder can present in children and adults with intrusive, recurring thoughts about the trauma experience, dissociation, sleep issues, inability to concentrate and intense physical and emotional responses to anything that triggers a memory of the trauma.
 Emotions/feelings that come up can include: guilt, shame, anger, powerlessness, hopelessness, depression and anxiety.

-Give me a call for a FREE 15 minute consultation to see if I am a good fit for what you are going through.
+Give me a call or contact me for a FREE 15 minute consultation to see if I am a good fit for what you are going through.